cyclus/cycamore/INSTALL.rst

 `Cyclus`               1.4
 ====================   ==================

-You can find `here <DEPENDENCIES.rst>`_  help to install those dependencies for the major supported system.

 ******************************
 Installation
 ******************************

 Before going further on the installation procedure be sure you have installed all the required dependencies listed above.
-You can also find `here <DEPENDENCIES.rst>`_ instruction to install those dependencies depending of the system you are working on.

 Default installation
 ------------------------